 Exhibition and User Tests

-At the end of the semester, we organized a showcase for final projects of Major Studio.
+At the end of the semester, we organized a showcase to share our final prototypes with audiences.
 I had a chance to test my prototype during exhibition day by imitating the streets of Garment District on the walls.
 The photos from the existing streets were triggering the AR stories when users were placing them in the photos.
 User tests showed that the final form of the project was successfully giving the main idea behind it.
 Some of the users mentioned that they were impressed by seeing the historical photos of an existing place on the top of its current version.
 On the other hand, some get annoyed by the slowness of the videos, and they said it would be great to see more action.
 Additionally, some others mentioned that it would be more effective if they were able to hear the story in the form of audio as well.
 All these feedbacks proved that AR can be a great platform for geolocational storytelling but requires a hard work for content development.
 If the content is not interesting enough to arouse user’s attention, the user can easily be distracted by environmental factors (like light, sound, movement, crowd etc.).